chapmanb/cloudbiolinux/README.md

 understand Python, though, as most configuration is done through configuration files.
 Other scripting languages can be added too.

 CloudBioLinux provides a [Fabric build file][3] which installs a large selection of Bioinformatics and machine learning libraries on a bare virtual machine (VM) image, or freshly installed PC.
-CloudBioLinux is designed for VMs on the desktop, such as VirtualBox, or cloud providers, such as Amazon EC2, where you start with a bare bones system and bootstrap to a ready to go instance.
-Included software packages are fully customizable.
+CloudBioLinux is designed for VMs on the desktop, such as VirtualBox, or cloud providers, such as Amazon EC2, where you start with a bare bones system and bootstrap a running instance.
+CloudBioLinux included software packages are fully customizable, and different flavours of CloudBioLinux can be configured.
 By default CloudBioLinux includes a large suite of bioinformatics tools and libraries, largely pulled from the package management system provided by the image.
+In addition CloudBioLinux installs packages through other mechanisms, such as native installers and libraries for Perl, R, Python, JAVA and Ruby, as well as installers for special data resources.
+Package selection is through YAML files in the ./config directory.

 # Using an instance